Should you get the NVIDIA Shield TV or spring for the Shield TV Pro?

 NVIDIA Shield vs. Pro: A great entry point for anyone new to Shield TV

-The NVIDIA Shield TV is hands-down the best Android TV box you can buy, and that still rings true with the 2019 editions.
+The NVIDIA Shield TV is hands-down one of the best Android TV box you can buy, which still rings true with the previous generation.
 The standard Shield TV is an easy recommendation for anyone looking for a simple way to stream from your favorite Android streaming apps.
 In contrast, those looking for more connectivity options will gravitate toward the Shield TV Pro.

 But things get a bit more complicated if you already own an older version of the NVIDIA Shield TV — specifically the 2017 NVIDIA Shield TV Pro.
 Odds are good that your Shield TV is still running great, thanks to NVIDIA doing a consistently great job with timely software updates.
 The 2017 model also came with 500GB of internal storage, which was probably a big reason you opted for the Pro model.